march-dave/react-next-anycase/CHATGPT_UI.md

 The cards include themed badges to help you scan suggestions at a glance, plus a new starter for writing pull request summaries with testing callouts.
 Open the **Prompt library** button in the header at any time to browse the full set of starters or search for keywords or tags before dropping them into the chat.
 Need to summarize a change set?
-Tap the **PR helper** for a copy-ready Summary, Screenshots, and Testing template—now with bold section headers, quick-add buttons for Impact, Accessibility, Performance, Rollout, and Testing rows, plus file, log, and image citation placeholders you can tweak or insert into the composer.
+Tap the **PR helper** for a copy-ready Summary, Accessibility, Performance, Analytics & Monitoring, Screenshots, and Testing template—now with bold section headers, quick-add buttons for Impact, Security & Privacy, Accessibility, Performance, Analytics & Monitoring, Rollout, Documentation, and Testing rows, plus file, log, and image citation placeholders you can tweak or insert into the composer.
 Press Shift+Enter to add a newline.
 Press Up Arrow in an empty input to recall your last message.
 Press Escape to clear the message input.